-- Berkley assesses registration and insurance fees at the time of enrollment and re-enrollment (annually). - Berkley requires a two-week advance payment at admission as a deposit.
+- Berkley assesses registration and insurance fees at the time of enrollment and reenrollment (annually). - Berkley requires a two-week advance payment at admission as a deposit.
 The school refunds the deposit as long as the terms of the contract are met. - Families pay tuition in advance.
 We encourage UMKC employees to use payroll deduction.
 Each fiscal year a new payment schedule is available from the school beginning, July 1st. - The school assesses fees regardless of whether or not children attend. - Berkley requires a written notice of withdrawal from the school thirty days in advance.
-Failure to provide a thirty day notice will result in deposit not being refunded. - Berkley requires a check or money order to pay for tuition.
-Sorry no credit cards or cash. - Families can set up a direct mailing system for tuition checks with their bank using the Berkley CFDC name and mailing address (1012 East 52nd Street).
-Direct deposit to the program is not possible through the University system at this time.
+Failure to provide a thirty-day notice will result in deposit not being refunded. - Berkley requires a check or money order to pay for tuition.
+Sorry no credit cards or cash - Families can set up a direct mailing system for tuition checks with their bank using the Berkley CFDC name and mailing address (1012 East 52nd Street).
+Currently, direct online payments to the program are not possible through the University system.
+An actual check mailed from your bank to Berkley is accepted.
 Please see the Director if you have questions regarding having your payments mailed to Berkley. - Employees of the University may have their tuition paid through payroll deduction.
 Forms are available at Berkley.